cs0320-s2023/commerce-project/README.md

 ## Contributions

 Kyle:
-Filtering styling with bootstrap
+* Styling with bootstrap:
-Styled products as Cards with bootstrap
+  * Cards (pictures with shoes)
-Dom & unit testing
+  * Alerts (worked on alerts to replace divs)
+  * Toggle buttons (all toggle buttons appeared on the website)
+* Frontend work with components - added roles and adjusted code after
+* Running tests
+  * All of DOM testing - tested all the components possible including components that only appear after firing a click
+  * Half of unit testing - tested around half of the getters in the data folder

 Zeeshan:
-Google authentification with firebase
+* Google authentification with firebase
-Wishlist functionality (panel, adding/removing products) Wishlist and Sign In/Out frontend
+* Wishlist functionality (panel, adding/removing products)
+* Wishlist and Sign In/Out frontend
-Connecting wishlist and user accounts to database Accessibility + shortcuts
+* Connecting wishlist and user accounts to database
+* Accessibility + shortcuts
-Setting up and creating initial handler for backend mock api server Defensive Programming
+* Setting up and creating initial handler for backend mock api server
+* Defensive Programming throughout the project

 Omer:
-Front end:
+* Front end:
-Dom & unit testing
+  * Dom & unit testing
-Assistance with google authentification with firebase
+  * Assistance with google authentification with firebase

-Backend:
+* Backend:
-Setting up and creating initial handler for backend mock api server
+  * Setting up and creating initial handler for backend mock api server

 Safae:
-Frontend :
+* Frontend :
-Creation & styling of components:
+  * Creation & styling of components:
-Search Bar
+    * Search Bar
-Platforms filtering
+    * Platforms filtering
-Search Results
+    * Search Results
-Product price Statistics
+    * Product price Statistics
-Error Message
+    * Error Message
-Implementation of functionalities (in data folder):
+  * Implementation of functionalities (in data folder):
-Interfaces to manage different data types
+    * Interfaces to manage different data types
-Retrieving of platforms (from mock data & from API) Retrieving products from user search (from mock data & from API) Retrieving prices for each product (from mock data & from API)
+    * Retrieving of platforms (from mock data & from API)
+    * Retrieving products from user search (from mock data & from API)
+    * Retrieving prices for each product (from mock data & from API)

-Backend:
+* Backend:
-Creating and implementation of final handlers for back end SneakerPlatformHandler, SneakerPriceStatsHandler, SneakerProductList —> with mocking & making API calls
+    * Creating and implementation of final handlers for back end SneakerPlatformHandler, SneakerPriceStatsHandler, SneakerProductList
+      --> with mocking & making API calls
-Created and implemented caching (all the HTTP and Proxy files)
+    * Created and implemented caching (all the HTTP and Proxy files)

 ## Backend
 In the `src` package is `main` and `test`: